trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

   - The credential to exchange for a token in the OAuth2 client credentials flow with the server.
 A `token` or `credential` is required for `OAUTH2` security.
 Example: `AbCdEf123456`
+* - `iceberg.rest-catalog.oauth2.scope`
+  - Scope to be used when communicating with the REST Catalog.
+Applicable only when using `credential`.
 :::

 The following example shows a minimal catalog configuration using an Iceberg